AI Agent Design Enterprise AI UX 0-to-1 Interaction Design

 Transparency and system behaviors

-Beyond the core workflow, we needed to define how the system behaves — ensuring transparency, auditability, and user control across every step.
+Beyond the core workflow, we needed to define how the system showed transparency, auditability, and user control across every step.

 Audit trail and action history